Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual

 The rapidly expanding field of Continual Learning (CL) seeks to enable models to acquire and integrate new knowledge sequentially without forgetting what they've already learned, much like human intelligence \cite{yang2025recent,shi2024continual}.
 This capability is essential for real-world applications where data streams are continuous and dynamic, such as in personalized recommendation systems, autonomous driving, and healthcare diagnostics.
 However, as CL models, particularly powerful Large Language Models (LLMs), continuously assimilate diverse and evolving datasets, they inherently accumulate vast amounts of information.
 Much of this information can contain sensitive personal or proprietary data \cite{carlini2021extracting,charles2024fine}.
 This inherent characteristic poses significant and often overlooked privacy challenges, raising concerns about potential data leakage and misuse.

 Research shows that LLMs can inadvertently memorize sensitive or personally identifiable information (PII) during training or fine-tuning \cite{meng2025rr,kuo2025proactive}.
 Once embedded, such data become extremely difficult to audit, modify, or erase, posing significant legal and ethical challenges \cite{liu2025rethinking,wang2024machine}.
 Differential Privacy (DP) offers a mathematically rigorous solution by limiting the influence of individual training samples on model outputs \cite{dwork2006differential}.
-While promising, applying DP to LLMs, especially in continual learning settings, is challenging.
-Standard approaches like DPSGD \cite{abadi2016deep} and DP-FedAvg \cite{takakura2025accelerating} inject uniform noise into gradients or embeddings, often degrading performance in high-dimensional, diverse tasks.
-Moreover, they treat all data uniformly, ignoring the fine-grained nature of text where only specific tokens may require protection \cite{flemings2024differentially}.
-These limitations are exacerbated in batch-incremental continual learning, as data arrive sequentially in this setting, which most DP methods designed for static datasets and single-round training are ill-equipped to handle\cite{abadi2016deep}.
+While promising, applying DP to LLMs, particularly in continual learning settings, poses significant challenges.
+Standard methods like DPSGD \cite{abadi2016deep} and federated approaches like DP-FedEXP \cite{takakura2025accelerating} typically apply noise globally, often degrading performance in diverse tasks.
+While PMixED \cite{flemings2024differentially} introduces an effective token-level DP baseline for next-token prediction, it is designed for static datasets and does not address catastrophic forgetting in continual learning (CL).
+These limitations are exacerbated in batch-incremental continual learning, as data arrive sequentially in this setting, which most DP methods designed for static datasets and single-round training are ill-equipped to handle \cite{abadi2016deep}.